harrylu99/blog/docs/reactSourceCode/FiberImplementation.md

 ## Structure of Fiber

-[You can check the definition of the attributes from here](https://github.com/facebook/react/blob/1fb18e22ae66fdb1dc127347e169e73948778e5a/packages/react-reconciler/src/ReactFiber.new.js#L117).
+[You can check the definition of the Fiber from here](https://github.com/facebook/react/blob/1fb18e22ae66fdb1dc127347e169e73948778e5a/packages/react-reconciler/src/ReactFiber.new.js#L117).
 We could group them by different meanings.

 ```js
 function FiberNode(tag: WorkTag, pendingProps: mixed, key: null | string, mode: TypeOfMode) {